Dedicated to Vedas, Mantrasastra, their applications and astrology

 7. Vedic astrology is broadly divided into 3 branches (skandas) – (1) Siddhanta dealing with astronomy and calculations, (2)Hora dealing with horoscopy, horary astrology, electional astrology and omens called nimitta (3) Samhita dealing with omens in detail, mundane astrology and natural phenomena.

 8. Two systems of predictions existed, one based on the nakshatra chakra comprising the 27/28 asterisms and the other based on the 12 zodiacal signs or rasis.
 It is a mix of both these which is widely followed today.
 Predictions were made depending on the placement of the nine grahas with reference to these chakras,

-9. Archa Jyotisham is a subtext of the Rigveda, Yajusha jyotisham of yajurveda and Aatharvanajyotisham that of atharva veda.
+9. Arsha Jyotisham is a subtext of the Rigveda, Yajusha jyotisham of Yajurveda and Aatharvanajyotisham that of Atharva veda.

 11. Among the smritis, Yajnyavalkasmriti is the first to recognize the navagrahas

 In Bodhayana sutra the sloka starting with Meenameshayormesha ………….refers to the twelve zodiac signs.

 12. The Jain astrological works, Suryaprajnapti and Jyotishakaranda have lot in similar with the “Vedanga Jyotisha” of Lagadha.

 13. Atharvanajyotisham comprising of 162 slokas discusses the division of time, classification of nakshatras into roudra, soumya etc. , moon's strength as a basis for planetary results, tarabala, graha, ulka, vidyut, bhukampa (earthquakes) etc.

 14. The following is a quote from chapter 3 of Bhishma Parva of Mahabharata (conversation between Vaisampayana and Dhritarahstra)